melasistema/Laravel-LLM-Dataset-Explorer/README.md

 ### `app/Services/ChatBotService.php`

 Handles user queries and interacts with **Gemini AI**.
-It processes requests and uses the **CoreNLP** and **BookService** to return meaningful responses.
+It processes requests and uses the **BookService** to return dataset interaction responses.

 ### `app/Services/BookService.php`

-Manages the dataset of books and handles the filtering and retrieval of data based on user queries, such as "Italian books" or "books from the 14th century".
+Manages the dataset of books, query intent with **CoreNLP** and handles the filtering and retrieval of data based on user queries, such as "Italian books" or "books from the 14th century".

 ### `app/Http/Controllers/Api/ChatBotController.php`